peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Parameters:</b>

  * <i>obj</i>: The parameter <i>obj</i>
 is an arbitrary object.

 <b>Return Value:</b>

+ `
+        true
- `true`  if this object and another object are equal; otherwise,  `false` .
+      ` if this object and another object are equal; otherwise, ` false
+      ` .

 ### GetHashCode

     public override int GetHashCode();

 Calculates the hash code of this object.
-No application or process IDs are used in the hash code calculation.
+No application or process IDs re used in the hash code calculation.

 <b>Return Value:</b>

 A 32-bit hash code.

+### ParseAddresses

+    public static System.Collections.Generic.IList ParseAddresses(
+        string addressValue);

+Not documented yet.

 ### ToString